Published on August 3rd, 2012 | by Mark Erickson

-Xalatan comes as eyedrops.
+Xalatan comes in the form of eye drops.
 Usually, one drop is applied to the affected eye(s) once a day in the evening.
 If Xalatan is used with other topical eye medications, allow at least 5 minutes between each medication.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use Xalatan exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Xalatan controls glaucoma but does not cure it.
 Continue to use Xalatan even if you feel well.
 Do not stop using Xalatan without talking to your doctor.